HNC/HND Nautical Science (England)

 The HN Nautical Science awards offer you a wide range of articulation routes to higher education.
 Depending on the HE institution, learners with HNC and HND awards can apply for entry to degree programmes.
 Entry to these programmes is usually dependent on a satisfactory UCAS reference and specific conditions of either HNC or HND graded units.

-Learners who successfully complete the HNC Nautical Science as a means of gaining a UK MCA ‘Officer of the Watch’ Unlimited certificate, will be eligible to progress to complete the full HND Nautical Science Group Award at Chief Mate Unlimited level once they have gained the industrial experience specified by the MCA.
+The HNC Nautical Science will also provide a means for deck ratings, radio officers or RN to MN conversion candidates to gain continuous professional development and lead to the award of an OOW certificate of competency when taken in conjunction with the required STCW95 short courses.
+If you achieve the HNC Nautical Science Group Award as a means of gaining a UK Maritime and Coastguard Agency (MCA) 'Officer of the Watch' Unlimited Certificate, you will be eligible to progress to complete the full HND Nautical Science at Chief Mate Unlimited level, once you have gained the Industrial Experience specified by the MCA.

-In addition, those learners who wish to change career and work ashore may, depending on academic performance in the HNC, be allowed to proceed directly onto Part 2 of the HND Nautical Science.
-These learners, whilst eligible for Certification at OOW level, would not be able to use HND part 2 as a route to Certification at Chief Mate level without first gaining the relevant industrial experience.
+If you wish to change career and work ashore you may, depending on your academic performance in the HNC, be allowed to proceed directly onto Part 2 of the HND Nautical Science.

 Centres with devolved authority for approval should use their own internal approval process.